 Complete Officer Training

 College graduates who did not participate in NROTC or attend the U.S. Naval Academy can enlist in the Navy directly.
 After completing boot camp, they may attend Officer Candidate School (OCS), located at Naval Station Newport in Newport, RI.
-The 12-week program includes classes in navigation, military culture, naval warfare, seamanship, naval history, military law and leadership.
-At OCS, recruits also receive military training in drill and physical conditioning, as well as room, locker and personnel inspections.
+The 12-week program includes classes in navigation, military culture, naval warfare, seamanship, naval history, military law, and leadership.
+At OCS, recruits also receive military training in drill and physical conditioning, as well as room, locker, and personnel inspections.

-Officers who have recently received their commission attend five weeks of professional training at Officer Development School (ODS), also located at Naval Station Newport in Newport, RI.
+Officers who have recently received their commission attend five weeks of professional training at Officer Development School (ODS), also located at Naval Station Newport.
 The program offers training specific to officers' roles and responsibilities within the Navy.
-Attendees receive instruction in naval warfare, naval organization, military indoctrination, naval administration, sea power, damage control, military law and leadership development.
+Attendees receive instruction in naval warfare, naval organization, military indoctrination, naval administration, sea power, damage control, military law, and leadership development.
 Physical and military training, such as drill and inspections, are also required.

 The Direct Commission Officer Indoctrination Course (DCOIC) program provides newly commissioned naval reserve officers with the academic instruction necessary for them to fulfill their professional roles.
 This 2-week training includes coursework in military indoctrination and naval leadership, like naval warfare and military law, along with required physical and military training.

 - Prepare for the physical fitness assessment.
-Individuals should review the Navy's Physical Readiness Program to view the number of curl-ups, push-ups and run times needed to pass.
+Individuals should review the Navy's Physical Readiness Program to view the number of curl-ups, push-ups, and run times needed to pass.